CAIRO

 Within the monastery’s inner buildings are the manuscript and icon rooms, housing one of the most significant collections of early Christian texts in the world.
 The holdings reflect the intellectual life of Eastern Christianity — biblical manuscripts, patristic writings, liturgical books, and theological works preserved in Greek, Arabic, Syriac, and other early Christian languages.
 These spaces illustrate how the monastery functioned not only as a place of devotion, but also as a center of scholarship that safeguarded Christian learning for more than fifteen centuries.Drive to Sharm El Sheikh

 Travel south across the Sinai Peninsula toward the Red Sea.
 The terrain gradually shifts from high mountains to open desert corridors and finally to the coastline.
-Upon arrival in Sharm El Sheikh, check in at your resort for an evening of rest.Meals: Breakfast
+Upon arrival in Sharm El Sheikh, check in at your resort for an evening of rest.Meals: Breakfast, Dinner

 Overnight: Sharm El SheikhVisits: